 If you’re offering a new product or tool on your landing page, an explainer video or tutorial is ideal.
 You don’t want to confuse your users with your new product or bore them with a lengthy text explanation.
 A concise but helpful video will help cut through the noise of landing page filler text, which should boost conversions.

-If you’re selling a service instead of a product, testimonial videos are a great combination of social proof and video (and UGC, if you can get clients to submit videos).
+Testimonial videos are a great combination of social proof and video (and UGC, if you can get clients to submit videos).
 This is where you can put some meat behind the reviews that you’re constantly quoting.
-Putting a face to the reviews should add a level of authenticity and authority to your social proof.
+Putting a face to the reviews adds a level of authenticity and authority to your social proof.

 - Avoid autoplay — more often than not this just annoys users, so let them choose to watch your content of their own volition